structurizr/structurizr.github.io/dsl/language.md

 ## theme

 The `theme` keyword can be used to specify a theme that should be used when rendering diagrams.
-See [Structurizr - Themes](https://structurizr.com/help/themes) for more details.
+See [Themes](/ui/diagrams/themes) for more details.

 ```
 theme <default|url>